The City sponsors the following environmental events (specific dates may also be on the City's Calendar).

 For more information about this community event, contact the Palo Alto Media Center at 650-494-8686.

-This event, serving to dispose of paint, oil, cleaners, batteries, solvents and other household chemical products, is held on Saturdays throughout the year at a variety of locations.
+This FREE event helps residents to properly dispose of paint, oil, cleaning products, batteries, solvents and other household chemical products; and is held on Saturdays throughout the year at a variety of locations.
 For more information, contact the Santa Clara County Household Hazardous Waste Program at www.HHW.org or (408) 299-7300.
 More information can also be found on the City's website (under Explore to the left of the screen) or at www.mountainview.gov/hhw.

 These events are operated by the City of Mountain View Police and Fire (650-903-6224).
 There are also events and drop-off locations available at no cost throughout the year through a countywide program.
 Visit our Medicines & Sharps Disposal web page for more information.

-Paper Shredding Events are held on three Saturdays during the year at our SMaRT Station in Sunnyvale (replaces the Mountain View event).
+Free Paper Shredding Events are held on three Saturdays during the year at our SMaRT Station in Sunnyvale.
+The events are usually held in March, July and November.
+If you cannot make the event see below for other shredding services or home shredding tips.

 Arriving before the event starts is not advised.
 The best time to arrive is after 9:30 a.m. when the impacts of "early birds" has lessened.
 If you miss the event, contact your local office supply store which may offer shredding services for a small fee.